Melon Farmers Original Version

 Offsite Article: Banning online junk food ads helps no one...

-Link Here 5th March 2021
+Link Here5th March 2021

-spiked logo The health benefits are tiny, but the economic damage will be huge.
+The health benefits are tiny, but the economic damage will be huge.
 By Jason Reed

 See article from spiked-online.com